Reconciliation Action Plan (RAP)

 Acknowledgment of Country

-Meerilinga respectfully acknowledges Aboriginal and Torres Strait Islander peoples as Traditional Custodians of the Land in which we live and share.
-We respect the local perspectives, stories and knowledges shared with us as Custodians and in allowing us to enrich our lives through mutual knowledge and understanding.
+In the spirit of the Meerilinga values of Respect, Integrity, Collaboration and Accountability, Meerilinga respectfully acknowledges Aboriginal and Torres Strait Islander peoples as Traditional Custodians of the Land in which we live and share.
+We honour the local perspectives, stories and knowledge shared with us by Custodians and in allowing us to enrich our lives through mutual knowledge and understanding.

-Meerilinga acknowledges the diversity and unique position of Aboriginal and Torres Strait Islander peoples as the Traditional Owners and Custodians of mainland Australia and the islands of the Torres Strait.
-In accordance with local Aboriginal and Torres Strait Islander laws and customs, connection to Country sustains contemporary Aboriginal and Torres Strait Islander cultures, languages, arts, and spiritualities, despite the historical and ongoing impact of the political, social and economic process of colonisation on the lives and futures of Aboriginal and Torres Strait Islander peoples.
+Meerilinga acknowledges the diversity and unique position of Aboriginal and Torres Strait Islander people as the Traditional Owners and Custodians of mainland Australia and the islands of the Torres Strait.
+In accordance with local Aboriginal and Torres Strait Islander laws and customs, connection to Country sustains contemporary Aboriginal and Torres Strait Islander cultures, languages, arts and spiritualities, despite the historical and ongoing impact of the political, social and economic process of colonisation on the lives and futures of Aboriginal and Torres Strait Islander people.